 The existing unseparated two-lane configuration, together with numerous direct property access points on the highway, limited overtaking opportunities and high speeds, are factors that combine to increase the risk of high-impact crashes (particularly head-on crashes).

-This is the final stage of a 62-kilometre program of highway upgrades between Cooroy and Curra.
-The program has four sections for construction purposes, with works on the first section having commenced in September 2009.
-The first three sections are now complete and open to traffic.
+This is the final stage of a 62 km program of highway upgrades between Cooroy and Curra.
+Works on the first section commenced in September 2009 and the first three sections (A to C) are now complete and open to traffic.

 Economic, social and environmental value

 Section D is the last of a multi-section program of upgrades between Cooroy and Curra.
 Completing Section D will help to realise the benefits of the entire investment program, but it also means that a significant part of the project’s benefits may have already been captured by Sections A to C.